venkatram64/spring-work-micro-services/README.md

    docker-compose down
    to see the logs
    docker-compose logs -f
-follow the same steps for below ones
+follow the same steps for below ones too

 3. follow the steps in service-registry-in-eureka' s README.md
 4. follow the steps in post-service' s README.md